WordPressUtilities/wpuactionlogs/README.md

-# wpuactionlogs
+# WPU Action Logs

-Log some actions in the WordPress admin area
+Log some actions in the WordPress admin area.